Woosmap/geofencing-ios-sdk/README.md

 As a retailer, insurance, banking or travel company, you want to be informed when a user is visiting specific POIs you decided to monitor (your own stores, your competitors, specific locations)?
 Use our SDK/code samples to not just collect location but directly obtain "visit triggers" and build advanced scenarios (e.g. a Bank being able to propose specific loans or services when users visits Real Estate agencies, Car Dealers, etc - an Insurance company proposing travel insurance when users visit airports, car insurance when users visit car dealers, etc)

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Thank you for your suggestions!

-## License
-Woosmap Geofencing is released under the MIT License.
-See LICENSE file for details.

-## Links

 ##  Overview

 ### Get user location